-The First Epoch TSF Start Time filed contains the value of the TSF timer of the receiving link at the start time of the first EDP epoch of the sequence (EDP epoch number = Epoch number Offset).
+The First Planned [995] Epoch TSF Start Time field [328] contains the first EDP Epoch start time presented as the TSF timer value of the link in which this field was sent, see 10.71.2.4 (EDP Epoch Start Time Computation).
+[196]

-The Epoch number offset field value contains the offset between the AP epoch number and the non-AP STA epoch number (see 10.71.2.4 (EDP Epoch Start Time Computation)).
+The Epoch number offset field value contains the offset between the AP MLD [1001] epoch number and the non-AP MLD [1001] epoch number (see 10.71.2.4 (EDP Epoch Start Time Computation)).

-The Minimum Epoch Pacing field signals the minimum epoch duration value that the non-AP MLD can support.
-The format of the Minimum Epoch Pacing element is the same as the Epoch Interval field.
+[439] The Time Range field contains the range of values, expressed in epoch interval units [430] as defined in Table 9-129g (Epoch Interval Units and epoch durations), used by the AP MLD [1001] and each non-AP MLDs [1001] member of the EDP group to determine a random delay added to the EDP epoch planned start time (PlannedTSFStartTime) as defined in 10.71.2.4 (EDP Epoch Start Time Computation).

-The Time Range field contains the range of values, expressed in Epoch Interval Units as defined in Table 9-129g (Epoch Interval Units and epoch durations), used by the AP and each non-AP stations member of the EDP group to determine a random delay added to the EDP epoch planned start time (PlannedTSFStartTime) as defined in 10.71.2.4 (EDP Epoch Start Time Computation).
+[439] The Epochs Remaining field value indicates the number of EDP epochs [442] left in the sequence after the current epoch finishes [202], except value of 255 indicates that the epoch sequence duration is unlimited.[32]

-The Epochs Remaining field indicates the number of EDP Epochs left in the sequence after the current epoch finishes, except 255, which means that the sequence duration is unlimited.
+The Minimum Epoch Pacing field indicates the minimum epoch duration the non-AP MLD can support.[198]
+The format of the Minimum Epoch Pacing field [106] is the same as the Epoch Interval field.

 The Number of Participating Affiliated STAs field is optional.
-When present, the field signals an indication of the number of affiliated STAs currently participating to this group EDP epoch on the current link.
+When present, the field signals an indication of the number of affiliated non-AP MLD [1001] currently participating in [447] this group EDP epoch on the current link.